d9beuD/blog.d9beud.com/_posts/2024-04-19-log-your-users-in-with-google-oauth-and-api-platform.md

 ## Retrieve the JWT token from the backend

-Our frontend is a Vue.js application hosted on a different domain than our Symfony application.
-We can't use cookies to store the JWT token because of the [SameSite cookie attribute](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Set-Cookie/SameSite).
-We will use the `localStorage` to store the JWT token.
+Our frontend is a Vue.js application hosted on a different domain from our Symfony application.
+Due to the [SameSite cookie attribute](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Set-Cookie/SameSite), we can’t use cookies to store the JWT token.
+Instead, we’ll store the JWT token in `localStorage`.

-Examples I'll show you are adapted for Vue.js 3 but it's easily adaptable to any JavaScript framework.
+The examples I’ll provide are adapted for Vue.js 3, but they’re easily adaptable to any JavaScript framework.

 To handle authentication, I created an `auth` store based on [Pinia](https://pinia.vuejs.org):